 3.0, 3.1, 3.2 – Honeycomb– February 22, 2011

 Android 3.0 came into the world as a tablet-only release and through the subsequent 3.1 and 3.2 updates, it remained a tablet-exclusive (and closed-source) entity.
 While the concept of a tablet-specific interface didn’t last long, many of Honeycomb’s ideas laid the groundwork for the Android we know today.
 The first device featuring this version, the Motorola Xoom tablet, was released on February 24, 2011.
-It provided support for multicore processors, ability to encrypt all user data.
+It provided support for multicore processors, the ability to encrypt all user data.

 4.0 – Ice Cream Sandwich– October 19, 2011